Marriage Green Card in Pennsylvania: What an Immigration Lawyer in Allentown PA Wants You to Know in 2026

 The marriage occurred shortly after the immigrant spouse arrived on a non-immigrant visa

 Even in straightforward cases, an attorney prepares the binder differently, prepares you for the interview differently, and catches the small errors (a wrong date on Form I-485, an unsigned I-864, an outdated medical exam) that cost months.
-For the typical Lehigh Valley couple, the math usually works in favor of representation.
+For the typical Lehigh Valley couple, the math usually works in favor of representation — and working with an immigration lawyer in Allentown PA who can meet you in person, watch you sign the forms, and walk into the Philadelphia field office with you is a different experience than handing your case to a 1-800 firm three time zones away.

 What to Do Right Now

-If you’ve read this far and you’re ready to start your case:
+If you have read this far and you are ready to start your case:

 Pull together the basics: passports, marriage certificate, both spouses' photo IDs, the immigrant spouse's I-94 (if in the U.S.), and the U.S. citizen sponsor's most recent tax return.